FairportRobotics/scouting-app-rn/README.md

 **Install the Expo CLI**

-Expo is the tool used to transpule the React Code into iOS and Android.
+Expo is the tool used to transpile the React Code into iOS and Android.

 ```
 npm install -g expo-cli